 Academic probation students who fully participated in the EXCEL program experienced a 1 point GPA increase from fall 2015 to spring 2016, while students who did not participate at all experienced a 0.5 point GPA decrease from fall 2015 to spring 2016.

-The ASC offers exam proctoring for all students.
-Proctoring allows students to complete exams in a quiet, distraction-free environment, while being proctored by an Academic Success Center staff member.
+AS offers exam proctoring for all students.
+Proctoring allows students to complete exams in a quiet, distraction-free environment, while being proctored by an Academic Success staff member.
 For non-disability students, we offer proctoring for exams such as the Accuplacer or Major Field Tests.
 We also offer proctoring for Oglethorpe course exams BUT all these request must be initiated by the faculty member.
 To request a proctor, please fill out our Proctor Request Form.